espruino/BangleApps/apps/speedalt2/README.md

 In all other respect they perform the same functions.
 Use BTN3 to cycle through the screens.

-You can switch between three display modes.
-One showing speed and altitude (A), one showing speed and distance to waypoint (D) and a large dispay of time and selected waypoint.

-Within the [A]ltitude and [D]istance displays modes one figure is displayed on the watch face using the largest possible characters depending on the number of digits.
-The other is in a smaller characters below that.
-Both are always visible.
-You can display the current or maximum observed speed/altitude values.
-Current time is always displayed.

 The waypoints list is the same as that used with the [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app so the same set of waypoints can be used across both apps.
 Refer to that app for waypoint file information.

 ## Buttons and Controls

-BTN3 : Cycles the modes between Speed+[A]ltitude,  Speed+[D]istance and large Time/Waypoint

-### [A]ltitude mode

-BTN1 : Short press < 2 secs toggles the displays between showing the current speed/alt values or the maximum speed/alt values recorded.

-BTN1 : Long press > 2 secs resets the recorded maximum values.
+BTN1 ( Speed and Altitude ) Short press < 2 secs toggles the display between last reading and maximum recorded.
+Long press > 2 secs resets the recorded maximum values.

-### [D]istance mode

-BTN1 : Select next waypoint.
+BTN1 ( Distance ) Select next waypoint.
 Last fix distance from selected waypoint is displayed.

-### Large mode

-BTN1 : Select next waypoint.

-### All modes

 BTN2 : Disables/Restores power saving timeout.
 Locks the screen on and GPS in SuperE mode to enable reading for longer periods but uses maximum battery drain.
 Red LED (dot) at top of screen when screen is locked on.
 Press again to restore power saving timeouts.

+BTN3 : Cycles the modes between Speed, Altitude, Distance to waypoint and Time

 BTN3 : Long press exit and return to watch.

-BTN4 : Left Display Tap : Swaps which figure is in the large display.
-You can have either speed or [A]ltitude/[D]istance on the large primary display.

 ## App Settings